K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 * Running PHP on your IBM i with NGINX as the web server
 * Running PHP on another server (Windows or Linux) but connecting back to your IBM i DB2 database
 * Calling RPG / CL programs on your IBM i from PHP running on another server (Windows or Linux)

+I have also included:
+* Running your ODBC connection in its own subsystem
+* Running your Apache instance in its own subsystem

 # Installing PHP RPM on IBM i